-- have robust behaviour and anti-bullying policies, which makes it clear that we have a zero tolerance approach to any kind of child-on-child abuse; - ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse by carrying out robust training on the issue and ensuring that all staff have read the relevant sections of KCSIE 2022; - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; - refer to this in the Adult Code of Conduct which governs how we expect all adults to behaviour; - have an understanding of intra-familial harms and any necessary support for siblings following incidents; - recognise that sexual harassment and sexual violence, as well as other forms of childon-child abuse, may be happening even if they are not reported.
+- have robust behaviour and anti-bullying policies, which makes it clear that we have a zero tolerance approach to any kind of child-on-child abuse; - ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse by carrying out robust training on the issue and ensuring that all staff have read the relevant sections of KCSIE 2023; - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; - refer to this in the Adult Code of Conduct which governs how we expect all adults to behaviour; - have an understanding of intra-familial harms and any necessary support for siblings following incidents; - recognise that sexual harassment and sexual violence, as well as other forms of childon-child abuse, may be happening even if they are not reported.

-How we address child-on-child abuse within the curriculum and across the school delivery.
+How we address child-on-child abuse within the curriculum and across the school

+The school deals with issues of consent, pornography, safe relationships, and sexting/sharing of nude images or videos explicitly through the PSHE curriculum in an age-appropriate 49 delivery.
 This is mapped in the PSHE curriculum.
 Built into the teaching of this is the manner in which students are encouraged and taught to speak about these issues with regard to participation, privacy, voicing an opinion and listening to an opinion, respecting difference, and allowing others to learn.
 The school ensures that the curriculum across each subject takes full advantage of opportunities to address issues of child on child abuse and sexual harassment and violence.